Ollysheep/EN_typescript-quest-main/README.md

 - What is a class?

 A class permit to contain data for the object.
+It's like a blueprint for a house.
+You can't use it like that but you need it to build your house and live here.

 ```ts
 class Books {